-- 2. Every effort was made to select Watch-points with a good field of view (some new Watch-points were added in the light of experience in 2011, and seven more were added in 2013), and participants were asked to move slightly if they could obtain a better field of view in the vicinity of the Watch-point, rather than at it.
-Even so, some Watch-points, particularly those on the hilltops, had fairly restricted fields of view.
+- 1. Poor weather conditions during individual surveys, especially strengthening wind over the course of an evening, and rearranged dates for surveys which then occurred in May, after the peak of territorial activity, may have limited the number of occasions when two or more displaying males were recorded concurrently.
+Such observations are crucial for locating territory boundaries, so it is possible that there are two males in some of the larger "territories", as no observations were made during the surveys to separate them. - 2.
+Every effort was made to select Watch-points with a good field of view (some new Watch-points were added in the light of experience in 2011, and seven more were added in 2013), and participants were asked to move slightly if they could obtain a better field of view in the vicinity of the Watch-point, rather than at it.
+Even so, some Watch-points, particularly those on the hilltops, have fairly restricted fields of view.
 Records from these Watch-points were generally of calls, rather than of seen birds, with some resulting inaccuracy in the mapping. - 3.
-There were Watch-points within hearing range of all places where Grouse had been seen prior to the start of the Survey, and the Heather Management map on page 19 shows some areas which should be suitable for Grouse, but where none were found.
+There were Watch-points within hearing range of all places where Grouse had been seen prior to the start of the Survey, and the Heather Management map on page 22 shows some areas which should be suitable for Grouse, but where none were found.
 Grouse may perhaps have been overlooked there, and these areas should be monitored thoroughly in future years. - 4.
 Concurrent observations of the same Grouse activity from different Watch-points would not necessarily have resulted in those observations being mapped in the same position.
 This is particularly true for records of calls heard faintly in the distance. - 5.
-Although the scale of the maps provided to participants was increased after 2011, there were still a few occasions where the scale was too small the observations could not all be clearly differentiated. - Participants' experience of Red Grouse, and their experience of bird watching generally, varied tremendously.
+Although the scale of the maps provided to participants was increased after 2011, there were still a few occasions where the scale was too small the observations could not all be clearly differentiated. - 6.
+Participants' experience of Red Grouse, and their experience of bird watching generally, varied tremendously.
 Some may have missed birds, and / or were not confident enough to summarise their observations into the number of definitely different and probably different males. - 7.
 However, inaccurate mapping of observations did not present any apparent problems during the analysis, and concurrent observation of (or hearing) adjacent males usually included one made from the nearest Watch-point, which was presumably reasonably accurate.
 Therefore the potential limitations of the survey methodology do not appear to be reflected in the mapping, although they may lead to the number of territories being underestimated.